-I find that the landlord is entitled to monetary compensation, pursuant to section 67 of the Act, in the amount of \$795.00 for rent owed.
+I find that the landlords are entitled to monetary compensation, pursuant to section 67 of the Act, in the amount of \$780.00 for rent owed.
 This Order must be served on the tenant and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.